paradisebunny/daffodil/gameplay.md

 For reference, the average number of uses per Ud is as follows:

 Ud20: 30 - Ud12: 20 - Ud10: 14 - Ud8: 9 Ud6: 5 - Ud4: 2.

-## Treasure
-To create a treasure hoard add up the total XP value of the monsters the characters have overcome or outwitted and multiply it by 1d3+1.
-The result is the total gold value of the treasure, split up into valuables as you see fit.